 As she grew up she liked to hang out with her friends, and tried to share the Gospel with them, she explained, “by the way I listen to them, by the way I dress and above all, by the way I love them.”

 When she was 17 a sharp pain in her shoulder was diagnosed as osteosarcoma, an aggressive bone cancer.
 The prognosis was grim and Chiara Luce struggled to say “yes” to this will of God for her, but she did.
 Each time a new, painful treatment was performed she would say, “For you, Jesus; if you want it, I want it too!”

 Love and Suffering

 After two years and the loss of the use of her legs it became clear that Chiara Luce wouldn’t survive.
 Despite her pain she refused morphine so that she could remain lucid and offer all her suffering up to Jesus.
 She encouraged her parents to go out to dinner together, trying to prepare them for life after her death.
 Paralyzed in her bed, she kept loving.

 In October 1990, Chiara Luce died at home.
 But her story doesn’t end there.

 People became so inspired by the life and holiness of this “average” girl that her bishop opened the cause for her sainthood.
 In September 2010 she was declared “Blessed” (or one step away from becoming a saint) at a ceremony attended by over 25,000 people from 57 countries.
 Not bad for a small-town girl who never sought fame.

 Fame is Fleeting

 Celebrities have to constantly work to reinvent themselves so that people will pay attention to them.
-Even Oprah is having a hard time finding an audience for her new TV channel.
 In a few years all of the celebrities making news today will be nothing more than trivia questions on Jeopardy.